minio/docs/source/minio-cli/minio-mc-admin/mc-admin-heal.rst

 .. start-mc-admin-heal-desc

-The :mc-cmd:`mc admin heal` command scans for objects that are damaged or corrupted and heals those objects.
+The :mc:`mc admin heal` command scans for objects that are damaged or corrupted and heals those objects.

+.. end-mc-admin-heal-desc

-:mc-cmd:`mc admin heal` is resource intensive and typically not required even after disk failures or corruption events.
+:mc:`mc admin heal` is resource intensive and typically not required even after disk failures or corruption events.
 Instead, MinIO automatically heals objects damaged by silent bitrot corruption, disk failure, or other issues on POST/GET.
 MinIO also performs periodic background object healing.

-.. end-mc-admin-heal-desc

 .. admonition:: Use ``mc admin`` on MinIO Deployments Only
    :class: note